 - Dip the donuts into the glaze, twisting each as you remove it to allow the excess glaze to drip back into the bowl.

-- Transfer each donut to a wire rack over a baking sheet, so the excess icing drips down.
+- Transfer each donut to a cooling rack over a baking sheet, so the excess icing drips down.

 - Immediately decorate with sprinkles and allow the glaze to cool and harden.